-Form 1CNS can be filed electronically through the Federal/State E-Filing Program or through My Tax Account, the department's free electronic filing application.
+Tax-option (S) corporations are required to file Form 1CNS electronically through the Federal/State E-Filing Program or through My Tax Account, the department's free electronic filing application.

 If the requirement to file electronically causes an undue hardship, you may request an electronic filing waiver by filing Form EFT-102, Electronic Filing or Electronic Payment Waiver Request.
-If the waiver is approved, mail your return to: Wisconsin Department of Revenue, PO Box 8965, Madison WI 53078-8965.
+If the waiver is approved, mail your return to:

+Wisconsin Department of Revenue PO Box 8965 Madison, WI 53708-8965.